ralphkootker/books/README.md

 I started to appreciate book (e.g. Audiobooks) since I entered my thirties.
 It helps me to activate my brain, reflect and develop myself as a human being.
 The ratings below are my personal ratings, based on how I experienced the book and how relevant it is to my day-to-day life.

 # Contribute
-I'm always open to be inspired with new reading materials.
-Feel free to send them to:
-[Ralph Kootker](mailto:ralph.kootker@gmail.com?subject=[GitHub%20books])
+Feel free to share your recommendations - Every day learning [Ralph Kootker](mailto:ralph.kootker@gmail.com?subject=[GitHub%20books])